bohdan-konovalov/algo-challenges/amazon/WatchScore/README.md

 They have identified the best critic-rated and the best audience-rated web series, represented by integer IDs _series1_, and _series2_.
 They also define the _watch score_ of a contiguous period of some days as the number of distinct series watched by a viewer during that period.

 Given an array of _watch_history_, of size _n_, that represents the web series watched by a viewer over a period of _n_ days, and two integers, _series1_ and _series2_, report the minimum _watch score_ of a contiguous period of days in which both _series1_ and _series2_ have been viewed at least once.
-If _series1_ and _series2_ are the same value, one occurence during the period is sufficient.
+If _series1_ and _series2_ are the same value, one occurrence during the period is sufficient.

 #### Example